scbpls/checkers/README.md

 - optimize the code using classes,
 - add kings.

-* Killing another pawn, giving you next (default) move.
+Killing another pawn, gives you next (default) move.
+Moreover you can move using the others pawns.